 11.21.6.4.3.3 Measurement Sounding Phase of TB Ranging (#2158)

 If the measurement sounding phase includes more than a single TF Ranging Sounding frame, see Figure 11-37e (TB Ranging availability window with multiple TF Ranging Sounding frames), each ISTA and RSTA pair shall refer to the t1 and t2 of the I2R NDP transmitted by that ISTA, while t3 and t4 will be based on the single R2I NDP received by all ISTAs; see Figure 11-37g (Measurement Sounding Phase with I2R TDMA Multiplexing). (#3705)

+If due to retransmission an ISTA receives multiple TF Ranging Sounding frames and transmits multiple I2R NDPs, the ISTA and RSTA shall refer to the t1 and t2 of the I2R NDP last transmitted. (#3118)